bduke-dev/HTML-Compiler/README.md

 Do note that files that don't end in .html are automatically ignored, for example sitemap.xml doesn't need to be in the ignore file.

-## currentPage HTML Class - THIS IS VERY FINICKY
+## currentPage HTML Class - STILL IN DEVELOPMENT
 This is a class I often use myself when doing a web page, on the < a > element of the page the user is on the html class="currentPage" is there so that, that page on the nav it will look different from the rest.
 This different can be anything the developer decides, usually a different color font.